Temporal Routing in Static Networks: The Schedule Completion Problem: Preliminaries

-We refer to the combination of a vertex $v \in V(G)$ and a time step $t \in \N$ as a \emph{time-vertex} $(v, t)$, and the combination of an edge $e \in E(G)$ and a time step $t \in \lambda(e)$ as a \emph{time-edge} $(e, t)$.
-We denote the set of all time-edges of $\G$ as $\E(\G)$.
-A \emph{temporal walk} is a sequence of time-vertices $(v_0, t_0), (v_1, t_1), \dots, (v_k, t_k)$ such that the sequence of time steps $(t_i)$ is strictly increasing and for each $i \in [k]$ the vertices are connected by the corresponding time edge $((v_{i-1}, v_i), t_{i-1}) \in \E(\G)$.
-We denote the set of the time-edges of a walk $p$ as $\E(p)$.
-Note that the literature distinguishes between \emph{strict} and \emph{non-strict} walks: The former is the definition given here, whereas the latter requires that the sequence of time steps is only non-decreasing, that is, multiple edges may be traversed at the same time step.
-For the rest of this work, we consider only strict temporal walks.
-Further, we denote by $\len(p) = k$ the \emph{length} of $p$ and by $\lifespan(p) = t_k - t_0$ the \emph{lifespan} of $p$.
-Finally, we define the notion of temporal edge disjointness, which is central to the problem discussed in this work.

-\begin{definition}[TED] Two temporal walks $p$ and $q$ are \emph{temporally edge disjoint}~(TED) if $\E(p) \cap \E(q) = \emptyset$.
-Further, a set of temporal walks is TED if its elements are pairwise TED. \end{definition}
+We refer to the combination of an edge $(u, v) \in E(G)$ and a time step $t \in \lambda((u, v))$ as a \emph{temporal edge} $(u, v, t)$.
+We denote the set of all temporal edges of $\G$ as $\E(\G)$.
+A \emph{temporal walk} is a sequence of pairs of vertices and time steps $(v_0, t_0), (v_1, t_1), \dots, (v_k, t_k)$ such that the sequence of time steps $(t_i)_{i = 0}^k$ is strictly increasing and for each $i \in [k]$ the vertices are connected by the corresponding temporal edge $((v_{i-1}, v_i), t_{i-1}) \in \E(\G)$.
+The literature distinguishes between \emph{strict} and \emph{non-strict} walks: The former is the definition given here, whereas the latter requires that the sequence of time steps is only non-decreasing, that is, multiple edges may be traversed at the same time step.
+We consider only strict temporal walks.
+We denote by $\len(p) = k$ the \emph{length} of $p$ and by $\lifespan(p) = t_k - t_0$ the \emph{lifespan} of $p$.
+Additionally, $\firstt(p) = t_0$ denotes the time step of the first temporal edge of $p$.
+Furthermore, we define the set of temporal edges of a walk $p$ as $\E(p)$.
+For a set of temporal walks $S$, we denote $\E(S) = \bigcup_{p \in S} \E(p)$.
+Two temporal walks $p$ and $q$ are \emph{temporally edge disjoint}~(TED) if $\E(p) \cap \E(q) = \emptyset$.
+A set of temporal walks is TED if its elements are pairwise TED.

-A standard technique in the field of temporal graphs \cite{kempe2002connectivity,wu2014path,mertzios2019temporal} is the time-expanded version of $\G$ which reduces reachability and other related questions in temporal graphs to similar questions in directed graphs.
-Here, we define it specifically for undirected strict temporal graphs. \begin{definition}[Static expansion] Let $\G=(G,\lambda)$ be a directed temporal graph with strict walks.
-The \emph{static expansion} $\SE(\G)=(V_{\SE},E_{\SE})$ is a static directed graph with vertices